Delaroyas/simplyslopes/README.txt

 There were similar (identical) blocks in moreblocks, but if you are looking for a light mod that just adds a few slopes, This is the mod for you.

 Mod dependencies: default
-Compatible mods: lapis, bakedclay, wool, mobs, castle, homedecor, moretrees, ethereal.
+Compatible mods: lapis, bakedclay, wool, mobs, castle, homedecor, moretrees, ethereal, xanadu.
 Minetest version tested: 0.4.13 and 0.4.13-dev

 Source code :
 https://github.com/Delaroyas/simplyslopes/tree/master

-Based on Minetest 0.4 mod: stairs by tenplus1

 License of source code:
 -----------------------
-2015 - Stairs redo from tenplus1
-Copyright (C) 2011-2012 Kahrl <kahrl@gmx.net>
+Based on Minetest 0.4 mod: stairs redo by tenplus1 Copyright (C) 2011-2012 Kahrl <kahrl@gmx.net>
 Copyright (C) 2011-2012 celeron55, Perttu Ahola <celeron55@gmail.com>